Raknoche/Raknoche.github.io/_posts/2016-07-08-HelloWorld.md

 All of the programs I mentioned above are free.
 They make their money through head-hunter fees and are mainly interested in post-docs who already have what it takes to succeed in data science.
 As such, they are extemely competitive.

 I've spent the last four months researching, learning, and applying new skills to bolster my chances of getting into a data science fellowship.
-I started by creating a list of important skills and resources to from.
+I started by creating a list of important skills and resources to learn from.
 In the end, the list came out similar to Insight's ["Preparing for Insight"](http://insightdatascience.com/blog/preparing_for_insight.html) blog post:

 * Python: